Azure/benchpress/CONTRIBUTING.md

 If you have signed the CLA, the status check will be set to `passing`.
 Otherwise, it will stay at `pending`.
 Once you sign a CLA, all your existing and future pull requests will have the status check automatically set at `passing`.

-## Reporting Issues

-1. Check the [Issue Tracker](https://github.com/Azure/benchpress/issues) to determine whether the issue that you're going to file already exists.
-    1. If your issue exists (all inputs and relevant information is identical to an existing issue):
-       1. Make relevant comments to add context that helps broaden understanding or helps identify the root concern.
-       1. Add a [reaction](https://github.com/blog/2119-add-reactions-to-pull-requests-issues-and-comments) to upvote
-          (:+1:) or downvote (:-1:) an issue.
-    1. If the issue does not exist create a new issue with the following guidelines:
-       * Do not submit multiple problems or features in a single submitted issue.
-       * Provide as much information as possible.
-The more information provided, the more likely that someone will be successful in reproducing the issue and identifying the cause.
-Provide as much of the following information as possible (not an exhaustive list):
-           * Version of PowerShell being used.
-           * The operating system and version being used.
-           * Any container information, if used.
-           * An ordered list of reproducible steps that cause the issue to manifest.
-           * Expecations versus reality.
-What was expected to happen versus what actually happened.
-           * Any images, gifs, animations, links, videos, etc. that demonstrate the issue.
-           * A code snippet or link to a repository that contains code that reproduces the issue.

 ## Local Environment Setup

 There are two methods to getting a development environment up and running: local setup and using a dev container.